Creciunel/Electrospinning-device/README.md

 <ul>
   <li><a href="#features">Features</a></li>
   <li><a href="#hardware-setup">Hardware Setup</a></li>
-  <li><a href="#software-ui">Software UI</a></li>
   <li><a href="#software-board-code">Software Board Code</a></li>
   <li><a href="#usage">Usage</a></li>
   <li><a href="#contributing">Contributing</a></li>
   <li><a href="#license">License</a></li>
 </ul>

-<h1>Electrospinning Device based on Arduino Mega</h1>
+<h1>Electrospinning Device based on ATMEGA2560</h1>

-<p>This repository contains the source code, hardware schematics, and documentation for a device designed to facilitate the electrospinning process using the Arduino Mega microcontroller.
-The device allows control and monitoring of various parameters involved in electrospinning, enabling researchers and enthusiasts to experiment with this technique.</p>
+<p>This repository contains the source code, hardware schematics, and documentation for a device designed to facilitate the electrospinning process using the ATMEGA2560 microcontroller (Arduino Mega).</p>

 <h2 id="features">Features</h2>

 <p>The device provides the following features:</p>
 <ul>
-  <li>Control and monitoring of various parameters involved in the electrospinning process.</li>
+  <li>Control and monitoring with BME280 sensor of temperature, pressure, humidity.
+And adjustable flow rate.</li>
-  <li>Integration with Arduino Mega microcontroller for easy customization and expansion.</li>
+  <li>FreeRTOS based task scheduler for easier and more efficient task management.</li>
-  <li>High voltage source consisting of ZVS driver, flyback transformer, capacitors, and voltage divider for measuring the output voltage.</li>
+  <li>High voltage source for electrospinning process.</li>
-  <li>ILI9341 screen with touch for user interface.</li>
+  <li>LCD display for monitoring.</li>
-  <li>2 motors for controlling the electrospinning process.</li>
+  <li>Motor for controlling the flow of the syringe. using driver TB6600.</li>
-  <li>L293D driver for regulating the amount that passes through the syringe.</li>
+  <li>Encoder for user interaction.</li>
 </ul>

 <h2 id="hardware-setup">Hardware Setup</h2>